Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-9 Best Hydrolyzed Dog Foods in 2025 – Reviews & Top Picks
+8 Best Hydrolyzed Dog Foods in 2025 – Reviews & Top Picks

 miniature schnauzer dog eating on the sofa

-miniature schnauzer dog eating on the sofa Owners are becoming more aware of the ingredients and preparation of their pet’s food.
+miniature schnauzer dog eating on the sofa Owners are becoming more discerning about the ingredients and preparation of their pet’s food.
 Many times, there are products that we have never heard of and processes that we do not understand.
 One thing is for sure, however: When it comes to our pet’s diet, we want to make good choices for them.
 This is especially true for dogs with sensitivities to protein.

-If your dog suffers from allergies or inflammatory bowel disease, your vet may suggest a hydrolyzed diet.
+If your dog suffers from food allergies or inflammatory bowel disease, your vet may suggest a hydrolyzed diet.
 If that is the case, here are reviews of hydrolyzed dog food to help you determine the best option for your pet.

 divider single dog paw oct 2024